Remembering Borders: Kennesaw, GA

 I loved and miss Borders.
-A lot of bad things were said about their business decisions; never having worked at one, I don’t know about any of that.
+A lot of bad things have been said about their business decisions; never having worked at one, I don’t know firsthand.
 But as a customer, Borders stores were always pleasant places to shop for books, movies, and music.
 Until they were on their last legs, they typically carried a solid mix of catalog titles and eclectic newer releases.
 I also liked that their DVD selection usually featured “cult” and “arthouse” releases that weren’t always carried by other “big box” retailers.

 The Borders chain closed up shop in 2011.
 There were several locations scattered across the Southeast that I liked, but a particular favorite was the store on Barrett Parkway in Kennesaw, GA.
 It was a standard Borders store in size and selection, but it was a convenient stop en route to Atlanta.
 Before this location went down, I took some photos.

 The store entrance, of course.
 I cannot count the number of times I stopped here when traveling to or leaving from Atlanta and further points.
 I have friends who live in the Auburn and Athens, GA areas, and this place always broke the trip up.